JasonGross/doctoral-thesis/presentation/outline.md

 - There's a gap between what academia and industry
 - The bigger problem is asymptotic performance; I'll come back to this in a moment
 - Currently we academics carve off a small chunk of the gap and spend a lot of time verifying it
-  + I'll be talking about the small chunk that I helpped carve off
+  + I'll be talking about the small chunk that I helped carve off

 TODO: maybe reorganize this next bit?
 - More broadly, though I don't see us closing this gap with the research we're currently doing; let me share a bit of what I mean by this, before coming back to why I think we need a more systematic study at the end of the defense.